bruceliuxing/FerrariCalifornia/README.md

 # FerrariCalifornia
-Everything is difficult before it become easy.
+Everything is difficult before it becomes easy.